zwave-js/node-zwave-js/packages/cc/api.md

 // Warning: (ae-missing-release-tag) "FirmwareUpdateMetaDataCCMetaDataReport" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class FirmwareUpdateMetaDataCCMetaDataReport extends FirmwareUpdateMetaDataCC {
+export class FirmwareUpdateMetaDataCCMetaDataReport extends FirmwareUpdateMetaDataCC implements FirmwareUpdateMetaData {
     constructor(host: ZWaveHost_2, options: CommandClassDeserializationOptions);
     // (undocumented)
     readonly additionalFirmwareIDs: readonly number[];